Louise Élisabeth de Croÿ: French Revolution

 After the Storming of the Bastille in 1789, many members of Queen Marie Antoinette’s intimate circle were forced to flee abroad.
 The duchesse de Polignac, the queen's favourite and the governess to the royal children, was forced to emigrate to Switzerland.
 Marie Antoinette appointed Louise Élisabeth to the newly vacant post, with particular attention to be paid to the dauphin, Louis-Charles.
 The marquise was advised to curb the dauphin's fear of loud noises, particularly the barking of the many dogs at Versailles.

 After an angry mob of women incited by revolutionaries stormed the Palace of Versailles on 5 October 1789, the marquise accompanied the royal family to live in the Tuileries Palace in Paris.
 Tourzel's loyalty was strong, and she refused to abandon the royal children as political strife in the nation dramatically increased.
 She even accompanied the king and his family on the flight to Varennes, for a royalist stronghold in Montmédy.
 This attempt failed, and the entire party was brought back to Paris.

 After the abolition of the monarchy in 1792, Louise Élisabeth was separated from the royal family and imprisoned in the La Force Prison, and soon the Prison Port-Libre.
 Also imprisoned at the same time was her daughter, Pauline de Tourzel, and Marie Antoinette's personal friend, Princesse de Lamballe.

-Shortly after their imprisonment, they found themselves targeted in the September Massacres, when thousands of incarcerated people in Paris were massacred by mobs who were trying to get arid of the prisons of jailed aristocrats they suspected of treason.
+Shortly after their imprisonment, they found themselves targeted in the September Massacres, when thousands of incarcerated people in Paris were massacred by mobs trying to rid the prisons of jailed aristocrats they suspected of treason.
 Louise Élisabeth and her daughter were smuggled out of the prison by a mysterious man, but Princesse de Lamballe was not so fortunate.
 She was murdered, and her severed head was then paraded around the city.
-Louise Élisabeth and her daughter were advised by their rescuer, a "Monsieur Hardi", to leave Paris because Pauline had escaped the prison illegally and was in danger of arrest, and they left for the countryside, where they lived incognito in Vincennes and at the property of her son in Aboundant outside of Dreux.
+Louise Élisabeth and her daughter were advised by their rescuer, a "Monsieur Hardi", to leave Paris because Pauline had escaped the prison illegally and was in danger of arrest, and they left for the countryside, where they lived incognito in Vincennes and at the property of her son in Abondant outside of Dreux.

 In January 1793, King Louis XVI was executed.
 In October, the former queen of France, Marie Antoinette, was also sent to the guillotine.
 Louise Élisabeth was devastated by their deaths, and she was equally shocked to hear of the death of Louis-Charles in 1795.
-Several times over the coming decades, Louise Élisabeth was accosted by various men pretending to be "Louis XVII of France".
+Several times over the coming decades, Louise Élisabeth was accosted by various men pretending to be "Louis XVII".